ostef/OhMyGUI/README.md

 # OhMyGUI
 > &#9888;&#65039; This project is a work in progress

 Tree based immediate mode GUI library in Jai inspired by Clay and PanGui.
+For now only OpenGL 4.6 is supported, hence it can only be used on Linux and Windows

 ## Main features
 * Immediate mode API: declare the UI by code each frame, nodes are added/removed/persisted accordingly.